Special Educational Needs

 Home / School Links

 Parents are encouraged to contact the school if they have any concerns; usually the first point of contact is either the SENCo or the student’s Head of House.
-If parents are unhappy with the service provided, they would be invited to contact Mrs Edwards, Assistant Headteacher for Inclusion
+If parents are unhappy with the service provided, they would be invited to contact Mrs Fitzgerald, Assistant Headteacher for Teaching & Learning.

-On-going staff training in SEN issues runs throughout the year through staff training days and CPD twilight sessions.
-We also FAB breakfast training sessions, which are optional training session that staff have access to develop their skills in providing for SEN need.
+On-going staff training in SEN issues runs throughout the year during staff training days and CPD twilight sessions on Mondays.
+We also offer additional CPD opportunities to our staff on Wednesdays to develop their skills in providing for SEN needs.
 We run parent workshops where the focus is on home / school collaboration to maximize the impact of any interventions being delivered in school.

 Before /after school

 Students can enter the school though both the front and back entrance.
 If students arrive by car, the front lay-by is the safest option, access gained from both Cottingham Road and Inglemire, through the University grounds.
 Pedestrian access can also be gained from Inglemire Lane.
 Both gates are locked during school time, so the only access after the start of the school day if via the main reception.
 Should a student require assistance, the school can work with parent to create an individual travel plan.